 How do I make a difference?
 For the past two years I have participated in the United States Postal Service Stamp Out Hunger drive, I’ve donated my lunch to South Africa, and I’ve tried to feed my family with $4 a day.
 This year I am taking it one step further by purchasing my meals at one of the three Indiana Pork tents at the Indiana State Fair.

 This year Indiana Pork has teamed up with the Indiana State Department of Agriculture to help fight hunger in Indiana.
 For every entrée that a customer decides to “make a meal,” Indiana pork will donate one ground pork meal to food banks across the state.
 ISDA has helped fund this promotion through their Livestock Promotion Grant Award program.

 The goal?
 Sell 30,000 meals which will result in the donation of 7,500 pounds of pork to Indiana food banks.

 Now THAT is pulled pork for a good cause.

 Indiana Pork will be featuring their famous pork burgers, pork chops, pulled pork BBQ, garbage burger (pulled pork ON TOP OF a pork burger) and the boneless pork chop at all of the three tents at the Indiana State Fair.
 You can make it meal by including chips, applesauce and a drink to your order.
-Last year I enjoyed a pork burger, fried potatoes and applesauce while John devoured the garbage burger, of course.
+Last year I enjoyed a pork burger, fried potatoes and applesauce while Rahul devoured the garbage burger, of course.
 JUST LOOK AT THIS AWESOMENESS.